 A nice feature of Enigmail is that it can import automatically the public key needed to verify a message.
 If you receive a message for which you don't have the sender's public key, simply click on the Import Public Key button, and Enigmail will offer to download from a keyserver the key that was used for signing:

 Just click Ok and Enigmail will do that for you.
 The imported key will be added to your public keyring.

 More often, you will receive someone's public key as an ASC file attached to the email message.
 In this case, importing the public key is just as easy: you only have to right-click on the attachment and choose Import OpenPGP Key.

-Someone might also send you his public key embedded in the message text.
-In this case, copy the key (the part between PGP headers), go to Key Management, and select Edit → Import Keys from Clipboard.
+Someone might also send you their public key embedded in the message text.
+In this case, copy the key (the part between PGP headers), open the Enigmail Key Management, and select Edit → Import Keys from Clipboard.

 Column for encryption state in the message list